ezeh2/ExperimentsWithGit2/README.md

 ### Testing merge-conflicts without using different branches

-There are different modified lines in branch `exp3/conflict_tests`.
+There are different modified files in branch `exp3/conflict_tests`.
+The numbers in the filenames indicate the line wich was modified.
+For example `test_line13.txt` means that this file was copied from `test_base.txt` and line 1 and 3 were modified.

-This allows to test merge conflicts with this:
+This allows to test merging of the files `text_line1.txt` and `text_line3.txt`:

+    # restore
+    cp bck/*.txt .
     git merge-file -L a -L b -L c  text_line1.txt text_base.txt  text_line3.txt

 ### Links